francislxw/cv/ai-neuralnetworksdeeplearning/1.sequence_model/1.recureent_neural_networks/3.improvise_a_jazz_solo_music/README.md

     ```
     docker build -t improvise-solo-music .
     ```
-4. In the 3.improvise_solo_music dir, run below scrip to run unit test:
+4. In the 3.improvise_solo_music dir, run below scrip to launch the project:

     a) For Mac/Linux:
     ```